vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 ## How to resize dynamic volumes once provisioned?
 Support for resizing existing dynamic volume is not yet there.
-Proposal is avaiallbe [here](https://github.com/gnufied/community/blob/91b41028182a5291b4eccbf88f8065f66b2b7eed/contributors/design-proposals/grow-volume-size.md). vSphere Cloud Provider does not support resize of volume.
+Proposal is available [here](https://github.com/gnufied/community/blob/91b41028182a5291b4eccbf88f8065f66b2b7eed/contributors/design-proposals/grow-volume-size.md). vSphere Cloud Provider does not support resize of volume.
 Please track this [issue](https://github.com/vmware/kubernetes/issues/168).

 ## Is ReadWriteMany volume supported with vSphere Cloud Provider?